dapr/dotnet-sdk/examples/Workflow/README.md

 - [Initialized Dapr environment](https://docs.dapr.io/getting-started/install-dapr-selfhost/)
 - [Dapr .NET SDK](https://github.com/dapr/dotnet-sdk/)

+> NOTE: The alpha version of the Dapr Workflow authoring SDK (`Dapr.Workflow`) is not compatible with ARM-based processors, such as the Apple M1 and M2 chips for macOS.
+ARM64 compatibility will be added in a future release.

 ## Projects in sample

 This sample contains a single [WorkflowWebApp](./WorkflowWebApp) ASP.NET Core project.
 It combines both the workflow implementations and the web APIs for starting and querying workflows instances.